Deemoguse/vivi-express-decorator/README.md

 The `Plugin` class accepts a Config template which represents the configuration interface of your plugin.

+#### Methods:
+1. `configurate(config)`: This method lets you set the plugin's configuration.
+It receives a `Partial<Config>` object and returns the plugin instance itself for chaining.
+2. `on(event, cb)`: This method declares an event listener for the plugin.
+It takes two parameters: the event name, and the event callback function.
+This method does not return anything.

 #### Properties:
 1. **events**: This property is a `PluginEventSet` object which stores all declared event listeners for this plugin instance.
 2. **config**: This property holds the plugin's configuration as specified by the `Config` template.
 By default, it is an empty object.

-#### Methods:

-1. **configurate(config)**: This method lets you set the plugin's configuration.
-It receives a `Partial<Config>` object and returns the plugin instance itself for chaining.

-2. **on(event, cb)**: This method declares an event listener for the plugin.
-It takes two parameters: the event name, and the event callback function.
-This method does not return anything.

 #### Event Handling